garbados/reaj/readme.md

 ## Rules

-Each player exists in a shared environment of limited renewing resources, such as Land, Ecology, and Resources.
-Each turn, each player chooses a Value, which modifies the world based on the state of that player's Society.
-At the end of each turn, each Society consumes Resources, first from their local stores, then from the shared environment.
-Choosing some Values increases how many Resources you consume; others reduce that number.
+Each player directs a society in a shared environment of limited renewing resources, such as land, ecology, and resources.
+Each turn, given only the state of the environment, their own society, and the relations between all societies, each player chooses an action, which modifies the world based on the state of that player's society and the choices of the other players.
+At the end of each turn, each society consumes resources; if they lack sufficient resources, they die.
+Choosing some values increases how many resources you consume; others reduce that number.

-At the end of 100 turns, each player receives a score according to the state of their society.
-The highest score wins.
+Players win if their society survives 100 turns.

+(In this way, player strategies can then be profiled based not only on whether they survived, but also on how they affected the survival of other societies.)

 ### Environment